JaysonPye/Journal/2024/january.md

 ### Homework Page upload/download - 15 hours

-- Parents can see and download homework for a lesson (homework needs to be attached to that weeks lessons)
+- Parents can seex and download homework for a lesson (homework needs to be attached to that weeks lessons)
 - Parents can upload homework
 - Homework can be downloaded from the teacher's view after it's been submitted
 - Include last week this week next week-- check materials and use the same "week starting on blabla" search for parents
 - Homework displayed in a table showing hte last two this one and next two.

+- Add ability to attach homework resource to a week + a course in the view also, so lesson can add it for each
+- ADD THIS FUNCTIONALITY TO PHONICS ALSO

 ## SM view - 20 hours

-- Student creation, edit, upload functionality
+- Student creation, edit functionality XXXXXXXXX scrapped
 - Create a view for sms to see all student details, and also link to the parent view of a student
-- Curriculum view
+- add a Curriculum view

 ## General changes - 30-40 hours?
 Lesson plans and tags could take a very long time or not that much.

 - A lot of documentation (5-8 hours work)
-- Student model needs sex, allergies, status(enum for kyuukai quit current)
+- Student model needs status
-- All lessons need partner lessons to connect
-- Date of level ups in its own model

 - Date of level ups needs to be taken from SS -- there are dates there about when students moved level to level, need this information from Leroy and have to edit the students parser
-- Styling depending on the URL params eg hub.kids-up.app vision-up.app, these should use the dark mode functionality but take out border radius
-- Lesson plans need two versions and should have one set linked to the kidsup org and the others linked to everyone else (but possibly completely org dependent in the future).
-Whenever a guide is created it should create TWO of the guides and assign to both.
-Potentially look into stamping each document in a footer, look into if this can be done to individual document uploads.
-- SOLUTION: Create children of the same model associated by lesson_id, these children will be edited when the main is edited, They will contain the exact same content but be scoped to show based on org_id of the user.
-- ENUM for now for children so that more can be added later, for now only two footers are necessary, ku and vision.
-Defaults to vision version for all or ku for ku.

-phone address email website

 [x] Create enum for child lessons
 [x] Add helper to differentiate between footers
 [x] Add footers
 [x] Add footer method to file controller
-[x] file controller adds footers to all pdfs depending on [] Tests?
+[x] file controller adds footers to all pdfs depending on org [] Tests?

 - IP LOCKING